 Faolan looked up into one of the cone-shaped vents several rods in depth.
 “How did you get up there to cut them?”

-They’re small at the top and large at the bottom so that the sun shines directly into each as long as possible during the day.”
+They’re small at the top and large at the bottom so that the sun shines directly into each as long as possible during the day.
+There are three rows of them to account for the sun’s movements

-On the cavern floor a small town was laid out with flat-roofed stone buildings.
+A small town was laid out on the cavern floor with flat-roofed stone buildings.
 Most of the smaller houses had plants in pots around them and on the roofs.
 Some of the larger houses had

 small flower beds as well.
 Near the edge of the town was a large, two-story building with fruit trees in huge stone planters as well as two gardens of forest plants.